Skip to content

 The ROI Calculation

-Even a 5% improvement at the low end generates €61,320 in additional revenue against at most €6,000 in software costs.
-That’s a 10:1 return.
+Even a smaller improvement at the low end of the range produces tens of thousands in additional revenue against modest software costs.

 The improvement comes from two sources: higher rates during peak periods (you were undercharging) and better occupancy during soft periods (you were overcharging).
 Dynamic pricing optimizes both directions simultaneously.